bagder/uncurled/start/do-it.md

 # Just do it

 As the old saying goes: *"perfect is the enemy of the good"*.
 Do not wait.
 Do not clean up your code first.
-Do not fall into the trap of "I just need to... before I Open Source this."
+Do not fall into the trap of "I just need to do this before I Open Source my project."

 The sooner your code is made open and available, the sooner you can attract users, fellow contributors and it becomes obvious that your project is out